As seen in:

 - Solution Architect Resume

-Sample IT Manager Resume
+Sample IT Project Manager Resume

 Energetic IT Project Manager with 8+ years of experience in planning, controlling, executing, and closing various IT projects.
 Managed all phases of $14M deployment of CMS for Lyndl Inc. and closed before deadline.
 Achieved 70% process time savings through implementing process automations and IT upgrades at ZynTec.
 Keen to leverage expertise at BrynBot.